Savannah-Sunshine/startup-CS260/README.md

 Changed some of the images used compared to the mockup I gave based on what SVGs I could get for free.

 ## CSS deliverable
+Created CSS files for footer, header, and the two HTML pages.
+Details and Login (index) have custom CSS.
+Kept a lot of the original orange theming, and made sure everything looked good viewed even when the page got tiny.
+Learned and used PicoCSS for the fun of it, and so I wouldn't have to use @media sizes as well to help with colors.

+Changes compared to mockup
+- Changed to a dark asthetic
+- Changed appearance of login and sign up pages because my mockup was ugly and I didn't like them.
+- Removed google login because that was out of scope for this class.

 ## Javascript deliverable